 The Rifles is a large regiment with four Regular and three Reserve Battalions; and a strong link to 4 RANGERS.
 We offer our people the widest range of Infantry roles and locations in the British Army.

 Our officers and soldiers have the greatest opportunities to be based close to their home, the widest career options and the high likelihood of deployments overseas.

-3 RIFLES is a Regular Infantry Battalion of around 745 Riflemen, based in Dreghorn Barracks, Edinburgh, and operates within 3rd (UK) Division - 'The Iron Division' - the only division at continual operational readiness in the UK.
+3 RIFLES is a Security Force Assistance Battalion of around 301 Riflemen, based in Dreghorn Barracks, Edinburgh, and operates within 1st (UK) Division.
 Since 2007, 3 RIFLES has deployed on five tours to Iraq and Afghanistan, together with numerous other operations and training missions worldwide, particularly in the Middle East and Eastern Europe.

 Edinburgh is an extremely popular and lively tourist destination with very good transport connections to the whole of the UK.
-In particular, Riflemen from Scotland, North East England and Yorkshire find it easy to get home most weekends.
+In particular, Riflemen from Scotland, North-East England and Yorkshire find it easy to get home most weekends.

 5 RIFLES is based in Bulford, Wiltshire as an Armoured Infantry battalion, equipped with the Warrior Armoured Fighting Vehicle.
-As one of the most potent war-fighting infantry battalions, it is a part of the 20th Armoured Infantry Brigade within 3rd (UK) Division.
+As one of the most potent war-fighting infantry battalions, it is a part of the 20th Armoured Brigade Combat Team within 3rd (UK) Division.
 The Future Soldier Programme sees 5 RIFLES convert to a Heavy Mechanised Infantry battalion equipped with the new BOXER vehicle and remain in Bulford as one of just 4 newly equipped battalions.

 Having been the last unit in Afghanistan in 2014, it was the first to be deployed in NATO’s Enhanced Forward Presence in Estonia (Operation CABRIT).
 The Battalion has previously served in Iraq, and has a reputation for being the first in and last out on operations.

-As the largest of The Rifles Regular Battalions, 5 RIFLES has supported the other Battalions for overseas exercises in the US, Kenya and Belize, in addition to its own regular training commitments in Canada and the USA.
+As the largest of The Rifles Regular Battalions, 5 RIFLES has recently conducted overseas training exercises in the USA, Germany, Canada, Finland, France, Kenya and Belize.

-5 RIFLES is the Regiment’s champion for cross-country and cricket but maintains a host of sports including rugby, boxing, cricket, road cycling, power lifting and football.
+5 RIFLES is the Regiment’s lead unit for Nordic skiing and operational shooting.
+It competes in a host of sports including rugby, boxing, cricket, road cycling, power lifting and football.
 Adventurous Training is also popular, and during the first deployment in Estonia, the Battalion sailed a yacht out to the Baltic from the UK, before returning at the end of Op CABRIT 1.